1. About CAF

 (e) monitoring ongoing compliance with the CAF Standard;

-(b) to enable third parties, such as union organisations, to detect non-compliance with statutory minimum pay obligations of businesses in the cleaning supply chain;
+(g) to enable third parties, such as union organisations, to detect non-compliance with statutory minimum pay obligations of businesses in the cleaning supply chain; and

-(f) to meet our legal requirements under applicable laws.
+CAF may also use your personal information to meet its legal requirements under applicable laws.

 CAF may also use your personal information for purposes related to the above purposes and for which you would reasonably expect CAF to do so in the circumstances, or where you have consented, or the use is otherwise in accordance with law.
 Where personal information is used or disclosed, CAF takes steps reasonable in the circumstances to ensure it is relevant to the purpose for which it is to be used or disclosed.